SBTi Validation Affirms PwC’s Approach and Timeline to Achieve Net Zero 2030 Commitment

 The Science Based Targets initiative (SBTi) validated PwC’s targets to reduce greenhouse gas emissions by 50% in absolute terms from 2019 levels by 2030 in line with a 1.5 degree scenario.
 Importantly, PwC’s targets go beyond scopes 1 and 2 emissions to include PwC’s largest indirect scope 3 emissions.

 Bob Moritz, Global Chairman of PwC, says:

 "Climate change is one of the most urgent problems facing our planet today.
 As part of our new strategy - The New Equation - we are renewing our commitment to be part of the solution.
 That is why we have committed to be net zero by 2030, and I am pleased the SBTi have validated our emissions reduction targets.
 Like our clients, we need to build trust with our stakeholders and deliver sustained outcomes - and tackling our climate impact is crucial to both."

 With this approach, which aligns to SBTi’s highest ambition level, PwC commits to decarbonising the way it operates and decoupling its business growth from emissions.

-Colm Kelly, Global Leader for Purpose, Policy and Corporate Responsibility for the PwC Network adds:
+Colm Kelly, Global Leader for Purpose, Policy and Corporate Sustainability for the PwC Network adds: